 Some people can’t get enough magnesium orally without also experiencing an unwanted laxative effect.
 Their bodies move the magnesium through the intestines too quickly, and it isn’t properly absorbed.
 Sometimes (though in our experience, rarely) taking smaller doses of oral magnesium, intermittently, doesn’t solve the problem.

 Transdermal magnesium is less likely to cause a laxative effect.
 In fact, in our years of selling and using magnesium chloride, we’ve never heard of a case.

 However, there are exceptions.
 In Dr. Carolyn Dean’s book, she recounts a patient who soaked for two hours in several pounds of Epsom salts.
 (The recommended use is 2 cups for 30 minutes.)
 The result?
-Diarrhoea.
+Diarrhea.

 Epsom salts, again, are not the same as magnesium chloride.
 The sulphate in Epsom salts has a laxative effect in itself, whereas chloride does not.3

 Why Does the Label Say the Product is For Temporary Reduction of Skin Roughness?